Recommended Landscape Photography Gear

-I started doing landscape photography because I love the outdoors, and having a camera in the natural world just seemed like a great fit.
+I started doing landscape photography because I love the outdoors, and having a camera in the outdoors just seemed like a great fit.

 But, my early photos certainly didn’t reflect what I was seeing in real life, and unfortunately, no one seemed to be willing or able to offer any real help.